 Launched at bauma 2019, BOMAG introduced the ROBOMAG BW154, a fully autonomous tandem roller for asphalt compaction.
 Based on geo-fencing and GPS data, it can autonomously compact a pre-planned area and contains sensors for obstacle detection to improve safety.

-Although manufactures continue to invest in the possibility of autonomous equipment on the paving train, many manufacturers say that commercially available self-driving equipment is still at least 10 years away and automating more delicate equipment like the paver is even further down the road.
+Although manufacturers continue to invest in the possibility of autonomous equipment on the paving train, many manufacturers say that commercially available self-driving equipment is still at least 10 years away and automating more delicate equipment like the paver is even further down the road.

 Take heart.
 Asphalt contractors are still very much valued for their expertise and no equipment can replace their "feel" for the equipment and the passion they have for their jobs.